 - Load cells – texturing surface for better bond adhesion

 MicroBlasting produces accurate and uniform surface finishes.
-Surface finish creation begins with identifying the ideal surface properties to achieve and then selecting the best abrasive for the job.
+Surface finish creation begins with identifying the ideal surface properties for your part and then selecting the best abrasive for the job.
 Three factors impact surface finish creation:

 Type of Media

-The chemical and physical properties of abrasive affect surface finish.
-For instance, angular materials will leave a matte finish and spherical media will leave a satin finish.
-The more energy a media can store, the rougher the surface will be.
+The chemical and physical properties of abrasive affect your part’s surface finish.
+For instance, angular materials tend to leave a matte finish on most surfaces and spherical media tend to leave a satin finish.
+The more energy a media can store, the rougher the surface it creates.

 Size of Media

 Speed of Media

-The speed at which the abrasive particles travel is determined by blast pressure, nozzle design, propellant or gas type, and nozzle distance.
-For instance, a larger crater forms when the speed of the particle increases as it strikes the surface.
-This is typically the least understood variable.
+The speed at which the abrasive particles travel is determined by many factors: blast pressure, nozzle design, propellant or gas type, and nozzle distance.
+The faster a particle travels, the larger a crater it leaves in the targeted surface.

 The Ra is a combination of the depth of the crater and the displaced ring around the edge.
-Depending on the abrasive selection and composition of the ductile surface, micro-abrasive blasting on a ductile material to produce either a satin or a matte finish.
+Depending on the abrasive selection and composition of the ductile surface, micro-abrasive blasting can produce either a satin or a matte finish.

 There is no displaced ring.
 Ra is typically determined by the fracture mechanics and grain size of the substrate.
 Blasting on brittle materials only produces a matte finish.